Stanley Kubrick's unrealized projects: Other projects

 In 1972, Andrew Birkin (who had held a variety of roles in the production of 2001) offered Kubrick his screenplay based on Inside the Third Reich, the memoir of Nazi architect and Minister of Armaments Albert Speer.
-According to Birkin, Kubrick was impressed by the script, but turned it down on the grounds that it shouldn't be filmed by a Jewish director.
+According to Birkin, Kubrick was impressed by the script, but turned it down on the grounds that it should not be filmed by a Jewish director.
 However, the 2020 documentary Speer Goes to Hollywood suggests Kubrick's involvement ended due to his insistence that the film acknowledge Speer's awareness of the Nazi extermination camps, of which Speer claimed ignorance.

 Umberto Eco, in response to an offer from Kubrick regarding a film adaptation of Eco's 1988 novel Foucault's Pendulum, declined due to his dissatisfaction with the 1986 film adaptation of his earlier novel The Name of the Rose.
-Additionally, Eco sought the role of screenwriter but Kubrick was unwilling to cooperate.
+Additionally, Eco sought the role of screenwriter, but Kubrick was unwilling to cooperate.
 Following Kubrick's death, Eco stated that he regretted his initial decision.

 Prior to the commencement of work for 2001, Terry Southern suggested the production of a high-budget pornographic film called Blue Movie to Kubrick; Southern proposed the film as an attempt to reinvent the genre.
 Kubrick decided against Southern's suggestion in the belief that he did not have the appropriate temperament for pornographic cinema; also, Kubrick did not think that he could sufficiently reinvent the genre to truly elevate it.
 At the same time, Southern had begun writing a novel, also entitled Blue Movie (published in 1970), in which a highly regarded art film director named "Boris Adrian" attempts to create such a film—the book is dedicated to Kubrick.

 Following J. R. R. Tolkien's sale of the film rights for The Lord of the Rings to United Artists in 1969, the rock band The Beatles considered a corresponding film project and approached Kubrick as a potential director; however, Kubrick turned down the offer, explaining to John Lennon that he thought the novel could not be adapted into a film due to its immensity.
 The director of the second film adaptation, Peter Jackson, further explained that a major hindrance to the project's progression was Tolkien's opposition to the involvement of the Beatles.